react-component/cascader/README.md

 ## License

-rc-cascader is released under the MIT license.
+@rc-component/cascader is released under the MIT license.

 ## 🤝 Contributing